 Core Data ensures that—in a given managed object context—an entry in a persistent store is associated with only one managed object.
 The technique is known as uniquing.
 Without uniquing, you might end up with a context maintaining more than one object to represent a given record.

-For example, consider the situation illustrated in Figure 2; two employees have been fetched into a single managed object context.
+For example, consider the situation illustrated in; two employees have been fetched into a single managed object context.
 Each has a relationship to a department, but the department is currently represented by a fault.

-If Core Data did not use uniquing, then if you fetched all the employees and asked each in turn for their department—thereby firing the corresponding faults—a new Department object would be created every time.
+department on each—thereby firing the corresponding faults—a new Department object would be created every time.
 This would result in a number of objects, each representing the same department, that could contain different and conflicting data.
-When the context was saved, it would be impossible to determine which is the correct data to commit to the store.
+When the context is saved, it would be impossible to determine the correct data to commit to the store.

-More generally, all the managed objects in a given context that refer to the Marketing Department object refer to the same instance—they have a single view of Marketing’s data—even if it is a fault.
+More generally, all the managed objects in a given context that refer to the Marketing Department object refer to the same instance—they have a single view of Marketing’s data—even if the Marketing Department object is a fault.